Han-Lee93/hw-Han-Lee93/final_project/readme.md

 Images: Storage for misc images.

-Projects: Contains all files related to the project (HWs as well)
+Raw_data: Contains raw data for final project (*should not be changed*)

-- Analyses: Contains R files/folders used for analyses and outputs.
+Analyses: Contains R files/folders used for analyses and outputs.
 Each Analyses folder will contain a output, raw_data, and data folder.

 - Output: Contains outputs ranging from plots to summary tables.
-- Raw_data: Contains raw data for final project (*should not be changed*)
 - Data: Contains data files used for analyses.

 ## About the Study: